A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: GENERAL METHODS

 \subsection{Encoder-decoder Transformer Architecture}

-The traditional Transformer model is built on an encoder-decoder architecture \cite{raffel2020exploring}, consisting of two Transformer blocks serving as the encoder and decoder, respectively.
-The encoder utilizes stacked multi-head self-attention layers to encode the input sequence and generate its latent representation.
-Meanwhile, the decoder performs cross-attention on these representations and autoregressively generates the target sequence.
-The schematic for this architecture is depicted in the left panel of Figure \ref{fig:mask}.
+The traditional Transformer model \cite{raffel2020exploring} consists of an encoder-decoder architecture, where the encoder uses multi-head self-attention to process the input sequence and generate its latent representation, while the decoder autoregressively generates the target sequence through cross-attention.